Terms and Conditions

 Wild Learning works to strict adult:child ratios, of one Wild Learning leader for up to 8 children.

-However in order to reduce costs for school groups, we are prepared to work on the ratio of one Wild Learning leader plus a minimum of one member of school staff for up to 15 children (NB for Reception children and younger an additional school staff member for every 30 children is required).
+However in order to reduce costs for school groups, we are prepared to work on the ratio of one Wild Learning leader plus a minimum of one member of school staff for up to 15 children.
+In certain circumstances, we will work with a ratio of one Wild Learning leader to 20 children for nursery groups, depending on the number of staff the nursery provide.
+Ratio decisions are entirely at the discretion of Wild Learning, and may be changed at short notice if Wild Learning feel that a group’s behaviour requires additional support to remain safe.

 We will work to these ratios only on the proviso that: